JOHN 15

 The second chapter of the Epistle to the Ephesians opens with sinners dead in trespasses and sins, walking according to this world, dominated by Satan himself, walking in lust and self-will, and facing the prospect of God’s wrath.
 This is not security, but vulnerability!
 But then we are taught that in the purpose of God the position He has given to Christ is shared by all who are united to Him in faith.
 It does not matter whether they were Jews or Gentiles before, those who know God’s rich salvation are together in a place of safety in Christ.

 Introduce God and His mercy into a situation, and everything changes.
 His mighty salvation is detailed for us, and the apostle takes us stage by stage through the process.
 Were sinners dead?
 So once was Christ, for He died for our sins, but God quickened Him, and quickened believers together with Him.
-That which was true on the resurrection morning, as far as God was concerned, comes into effect for the believer as soon as initial belief takes place.
-Were sinners in the world?
-So once was Christ, as He lay lifeless in the tomb.
-But He has been raised from the grave and given heavenly glory, and believers are associated with Him in this too.
-Were sinners walking according to the prince of the power of the air?
+That which was true on the resurrection morning comes into effect for the believer as soon as initial belief takes place, as far as God is concerned.
+Moreover, Christ has not only been raised from the grave, but has been given heavenly glory, and believers are associated with Him in this too.
+And were sinners walking according to the prince of the power of the air?
 Christ has defeated that foe, and been exalted above all principality and power, Ephesians 1:21.
 Linked with Him in His exaltation, His people are safe from the Evil One’s grasp.
 Finally, the ultimate triumph, for instead of being associated with this present world-system, believers are now involved in God’s plan, even to the extent of being seated in heavenly places in Christ.
 His place is their place.
 He occupies it by merit, they by Divine grace.
-Formerly they could only expect God’s wrath in the future, but now in the ages to come they shall be the showpiece of God’s grace and kindness.
+Formerly they could only expect God’s wrath in the future, but now in the ages to come they shall be the show-piece of God’s grace and kindness.

 With these glorious truths on the page of Holy Scripture, what believer will doubt his security?
 The believer is as secure as Christ is, for there is a vital and Divinely-made link between them both.